Paragraph Segmentation Revisited: Towards a Standard Task for Structuring Speech: Paragraph Insertion with LLMs

 We cast paragraph segmentation as a \emph{constrained completion} task (\Cref{fig:constrained_decoding}): at each sentence boundary the LLM may emit \emph{only} (i) the punctuation token that ends the current sentence (``continue''), or (ii) punctuation tokens followed by the delimiter ``\texttt{\textbackslash n\textbackslash n}'' (``break'').
 Because the model cannot hallucinate arbitrary text, the original transcript is preserved verbatim and the paragraph structure emerges from a sequence of binary choices.

-Formally, let $T$ be the transcript and $S=(s_1,\dots,s_m)$ its sentence tokenization, obtained with NLTK's sentence tokenizer \cite{bird_natural_2009}.
-Before boundary $i$ we hold the partially formatted output $O$, whose last token is the sentence-final punctuation $p\in P$.
-We strip that token, build a prompt that contains $T$ and the shortened $O$, encode it as $x=\tau(\text{prompt}(T,O))$ and ask the $\mathsf{LLM}$ for the next-token distribution $\mathbf p=\mathsf{LLM}(x)$.
-Only two alternatives remain unmasked:
+\paragraph{Procedure.} Formally, let $T$ be the transcript and $S=(s_1,\dots,s_m)$ its sentence segmentation, obtained with NLTK's sentence tokenizer \cite{bird_natural_2009}.
+Before boundary $i$ we hold the partially formatted output $O$, whose last token is the sentence-final punctuation $p\in P$, where $P$ is the set of sentence-ending punctuation tokens (e.g., \texttt{.}, \texttt{!}, \texttt{?}).
+We strip $p$ (as a form of \textit{token healing}; \citealt{lundberg_ribeiro_2023_token_healing}) and build a prompt from the transcript $T$ and the output prefix $O$.
+We tokenize this prompt as $x=\tau(\mathrm{prompt}(T,O))$, where $\tau$ is the model tokenizer, and query the $\mathsf{LLM}$ for the next-token distribution $\mathbf p=\mathsf{LLM}(x)$, i.e., $\mathbf p[t]=p_{\mathsf{LLM}}(t\mid x)$.
+Let $N$ be the set of allowed \emph{break} tokens (punctuation tokens followed by the delimiter \texttt{\textbackslash n\textbackslash n}).
+We mask all other tokens and compare: